 Consequently, this translates to MMF products and its variants being priced efficiently as well, since MMFs are often unit trusts that are redeemed or created at the value of its assets.

-For example, the Fullerton SGD Cash Fund is currently projected to give a net yield of around 0.58% (as of 26 June 2020), as it is invested into fixed deposits of Singapore bank institutions (low credit risk) and have low duration risk.
+For example, the Fullerton SGD Cash Fund is currently projected to give a gross yield of around 0.26% (as of 20 November 2020), as it is invested into fixed deposits of Singapore bank institutions (low credit risk) and have low duration risk.

 Other considerations for choosing between Money Market Funds (MMFs)